SillyFreak/typst-moodular/src/c4l/mod.typ

 ///
 /// -> content
 #let key-concept(
+  /// the body to wrap in the component
   /// -> content
   body,
   /// whether the component should take up the full text width
+  /// -> bool
   full-width: false,
 ) = context bullseye.on-target(
   paged: {